weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 210 PRINCIPLES OF MATHEMATICAL ANALYSIS

 9.9 Matrices Suppose {X,..., X,} and {y,, ..., y,} are bases of vector spaces X and Y, respectively.
-Then every A € L(X, Y) determines a set of numbers a;; such that
+Then every A  \in  L(X, Y) determines a set of numbers a;; such that

 3) Ax; =X a; y; (1<j<n).